TobiasOmdal/Weather_GUI_TKINTER/readme.md

-### APP usage:
+## APP usage:
-# Open the python file
+Open the python file
-# Write a city by name
+Write a city by name
-# Numbers or postal codes will not work1
+Numbers or postal codes will not work